In a world where life is busy, complex, and filled with stress, empathy is the glue that holds great workplaces together.

-When I sense a client having a strong reaction such as anger or tears, I shift away from our typical action orientation towards exploration.
-Rather than letting them ignore the emotion coming on, I gently ask them to describe what’s happening for them.
+When I sense a client having a strong reaction, such as anger or tears, I shift away from our typical action orientation towards exploration.
+Rather than letting them ignore the emotion coming on, I gently ask them to describe what’s happening to them.
 It gives them permission to share the stress they feel openly, knowing they won’t be judged or criticized.

 In an effort to be helpful, we often jump in to finish people’s sentences, offer advice, or interrupt.